tanveer-code26/Sampling-Tanveer-Singh-102216133/README.md

-# Credit Card Fraud Detection with SMOTE
+# Credit Card Sampling Assignment using SMOTE

-This project focuses on detecting credit card fraud using various machine learning models.
+This Project aims to perform various sampling techniques on a dataset, applying machine learning models, and analyzing the results to determine the most effective sampling method for each model.
 The dataset used is highly imbalanced, and techniques like SMOTE (Synthetic Minority Oversampling Technique) are applied to handle this imbalance.
 The project evaluates multiple models and sampling techniques to find the best performing combination.

 ## Table of Contents